h-be/phloem/README.md

-# translator
+# phloem
-> Translates between git issues and SoA nodes
+> Translates between GitHub issues and SoA nodes

 # Background
-translator listens for new issues created in a GitHub repo and creates corresponding leaf nodes in a triage area (frame?).
+The phloem is the part of a tree that transports nutrients created by photosynthesis to other parts of the tree that need them.
+This code listens for new issues created in any number of GitHub repos and creates leaf nodes inside corresponding frames in the State of Affairs tree boards of a Miro organization.

 # Install